Foulden Tithe Barn

 Attraction Type: Historic Building

-Location: On the A6105 in Foulden, 4 miles south east of Chirnside.
+Location: On the A6105 in Foulden, four miles south-east of Chirnside.

 Website: Foulden Tithe Barn